 A finished flooring that requires installation only.

-Carpet with pattern applied by methods similar to printing flat textiles and paper.
+Carpet having colored patterns applied by methods similar to printing flat textiles and paper.

 Go Top | Glossary